-If you eat in a restaurant 4.2 times a week you are officially an average American.
-Unfortunately, the typical American is also overweight.
-Part of the reason is that restaurant portions tend to be oversized, and it's hard to monitor the ingredients and means of preparation, which often means high fat and calories.
-Armed with the following info, however, you can stay in control of what you eat — even when you're out.
+According to Restaurants Canada, if you eat in a restaurant about twice a week you're in-line with the average Canadian.
+The problem?
+Restaurant portions tend to be oversized, and it's hard to monitor the ingredients used and means of preparation, which often means high fat and calories.
+If you're dining out twice a week, that's two meals that could be hampering your healthy eating plan.
+Armed with the following info, however, you can stay in control of what you eat — even if it's out.

 Avoid unlucky number 7

 Open the menu, and trace a large, imaginary "7" with your finger from edge to edge.
-Research shows that the average customer's eyes follow this path first upon opening a menu, says Brian Wansink, PhD, director of the Cornell University Food and Brand Lab in Ithaca, New York and author of Mindless Eating: Why We Eat More Than We Think.
+Research shows that the average customer's eyes follow this path first upon opening a menu, says Brian Wansink, PhD, director of the Cornell University Food and Brand Lab in Ithaca, New York and author of Mindless Eating: Why We Eat More Than We Think (Bantam, 2006).
 You'll usually find the items that yield the highest profit (food cost vs. menu price) along the 7 line.
-The better values will tend to be nearer the left-middle and lower-right corners of the men
+The better values will tend to be nearer the left-middle and lower-right corners of the menu.

 Hold the butter

-Must raid the bread basket?
-Use olive oil, not butter.
+If you must raid the bread basket, use olive oil, not butter.
 A University of Illinois study of 340 patrons in an Italian restaurant found that those diners who dipped their bread in olive oil ate an average 23 percent less bread than the butter users, and reported feeling full sooner.
 They escaped the bread basket with 50 fewer calories overall; olive-oil users ate an average of 264 calories in bread and oil, while butter spreaders consumed 319.